About the Program

 Preliminary Courses (0-18 credit hours)

-Required for students without provisional/initial certification in special education
+Required for students without provisional/initial certification in childhood special education

 EXE 500 INDIVIDUALS WITH SPECIAL NEEDS 3